Theosophy on Sex and Sexuality

 “Esotericism has never proscribed sexual or marital functions created by nature herself.
 Esotericism works in, with, for nature, and condemns but immorality, abuse and excess.
 Moreover, of all the animals, man is the most animal in his excesses; the beast has its seasons, but man has none.”

-This seems to be of the same perspective as the quote from “The Secret Doctrine,” implying that deliberately non-procreative sex is more animal than human and that it goes against the Laws of Nature.
+This is voicing the same perspective as the quote from “The Secret Doctrine,” implying that deliberately non-procreative sex is more animal than human and that it goes against the Laws of Nature.
 This was echoed by the Master K.H. in one of his letters from the 1880s in which he referred to a certain book which had attracted serious scandal in Victorian England for its endorsement and advocating of contraception or birth control:

 Theosophists of the 21st century can hardly be surprised if readers consider this an extremely puritanical reaction on the part of the Mahatma.